Mickey Krause: Career

-Originally based in Herlev, Krause moved to the USA after competing in the World Championship and reaching the semi-finals of the U.S. Open Eight-Ball Pool Championship in 2023, where he defeated Fedor Gorst during the tournament.
+Originally based in Herlev, Krause moved to the US after competing in the World Championship and reaching the semi-finals of the U.S. Open Eight-Ball Pool Championship in 2023, where he defeated Fedor Gorst during the tournament.

-In June 2024 Krause won the Bucharest Open after defeating Hubert Lopotko 117 in the final, The victory marked his first ranking title on the World Nineball Tour.
+In June 2024 Krause won the Bucharest Open after defeating Hubert Lopotko 117 in the final, the victory marked his first ranking title on the World Nineball Tour.

 He won his first major title in August 2024 when he won the European Pool Open in Fulda, Germany He beat Skyler Woodward in the semi-final and then defeated Johann Chua 138 in the final.
 The victory also clinched his place on the European team for the inaugural Reyes Cup.
 He was, however, unable to help Team Europe defeat Team Asia in the 2024 Reyes Cup, despite himself and Jayson Shaw coming from 30 down to win a doubles match against Johann Chua and Carlo Biado on the first day in Manila.

 Krause was part of the European team that defeated Team USA 116 in the 2024 Mosconi Cup which was held in Florida.
 Krause was the only rookie in the competition.

 Krause won his third nine-ball ranking title at the 2025 Scottish Open, where he defeated Aloysius Yapp 103 in the final.